AutodeskGames/stingray-docs/source/interactive_help/sdk_help.md

 ## To get started:

-1. Make sure you take the time to understand how Stingray works.
+1. Make sure you take the time to understand how {{ProductName}} works.
 If you're new to {{ProductName}}, you'll want to start by creating some projects and getting used to creating content in the environment before you jump in to writing your plug-in.

 	You'll also need a good idea of how all the pieces of the ecosystem work together internally under the hood, so that you can plan out what your plug-in will need to do and how it will need to tie in to the overall system.
 See the ~{ System Overview }~ and ~{ All the Ways You Can Extend {{ProductName}} }~.